nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 * First view the list of installed Linux distributions using the command `wsl -l -v`
 * Then open the desired distribution with the command `wsl -d <distroName>`, where "distroName" is the name of the installed Linux distribution

+## Access Windows drives in WSL
+ * Open a Linux distribution in command line
+ * The windows drives can be accessed inside the WSL

 ## Shutdown Linux distributions
 * Run the command `wsl --shutdown` to shutdown all the installed Linux distributions
 * Run the command `wsl -t <distroName>` to shutdown only a single installed Linux distribution.
 The installed "distroName" can be obtained by running the command `wsl -l`